 It really doesn’t get more “bucket list” than the 7th Continent.
 You wouldn’t think a place with permanent ice and snow would be much of a draw, but you’d be wrong.

-Zipping through icy bays on pontoon boats, hiking up glacial hills, kayaking or just plain penguin-watching, a Quark Expeditions cruise through the islands of the Antarctic Peninsula is the perfect bucket-list adventure for anyone—thrill-seekers, nomads, romantics.
+Antarctica is all about zipping through icy bays on pontoon boats, hiking up glacial hills, kayaking or just plain penguin-watching.
+And a Quark Expeditions cruise through the islands of the Antarctic Peninsula is the perfect bucket-list adventure for anyone—thrill-seekers, nomads, romantics.

 A quick Google search of “things to do in Antarctica” turns up “survive” as one of the main activities.
 The explorers that started arriving in the early 1800s can attest to that.
 The real activity, of course, is the journey itself—and this will likely be the furthest you will likely ever get from your house.
 Most cruise lines will have you landing in Ushuaia the day before you set sail.
 It bills itself as the City at the Bottom of the World—just a few kilometres from famous Tierra del Fuego National Park.
 (Weirdly, it used to be a prison colony.)